B6NH/Unicon-Games/README.md

-# Unicon-Books
+# Unicon-Games

-Game programming in Unicon
+Games from book "Manual of Puissant Skill at Game Programming" by Clinton Jeffery

 * Hangman